mattermost/mattermost-developer-documentation/site/content/contribute/more-info/webapp/redux/selectors.md

 ---
 title: "Selectors"
 heading: "How to use selectors - Mattermost"
-description: "Find out what selectors are and how to use, add, and test them in Mattermost."
+description: "Find out what selectors are, and how to use and add them in Mattermost."
 date: 2017-08-20T11:35:32-04:00
 weight: 6
 aliases: